grafana/agent/docs/rfcs/0004-agent-flow.md

     - Remote Write, Different Input Formats
     - Different output formats
     - Filtering ala Relabel Configs is complex and hard to figure out when they occur
+- Lack of understanding how telemetry data moves through agent
+    - Other systems use pipeline/extensions to allow users to understand how data moves through the system

 # 1. Introduction and Goals